elastisys/compliantkubernetes/docs/user-guide/logs.md

 ## OpenSearch Mappings

-An index mapping specifies the data structure of the data within that index, listing all the fields and their data types.
+An index mapping specifies the structure of the data within that index, listing all the fields and their data types.

 Mappings can be created: